 The Board Nominations Subcommittee presents three candidates for consideration by the current faculty advisors and circle coordinators to serve as a Faculty/Staff Trustee and Chair-Elect of the Mission Committee.
 Resumes for the candidates, in addition to candidate statements and photographs, are below.
-There will be a candidate forum on Wednesday, April 28, 2021, at 5:00 p.m.
-(EDT).
-The election will take place electronically, and voting may be completed between May 3 and May 7, 2021.
-Details about the election process and the candidate forum will be sent to current faculty advisors and circle coordinators.
+There was a candidate forum on Wednesday, May 12, 2021.
+To access the recording of the forum, click here.
+The election will take place electronically, and voting may be completed between May 17 and May 21, 2021.
+Details about the election process will be sent to current faculty advisors and circle coordinators.

 Jamie F. Bouldin (Stephen F. Austin State University, 2004)